 Under the Granite Advantage Health Care Program coverage is provided through either NH Healthy Families, Well Sense Health Plan or AmeriHealth Caritas.
 Learn about these plans here.

-Don’t forget: For your free enrollment appointment, contact our enrollment specialists by email or at 603-422-8208 ext.
-3188.
+Don’t forget: For your free enrollment appointment, contact our enrollment specialists at 603-422-8208 ext.
+3188 or send us an email.
 Please include your full name and phone number in your message.
 (Maine residents should call York County Community Action at 800-965-5762.)

 MORE ABOUT MARKETPLACE INSURANCE